 BugPowderDust Posted December 24, 2024 Posted December 24, 2024 REL's insistence on using high level inputs is really a furphy.
 You are far better off using low level inputs from a preamp to a subwoofer for a wide varierty of reasons.
 Low-level outputs, such as those from a preamp or RCA subwoofer output, transmit signals at line level, which is less prone to interference and noise compared to high-level outputs.
 When using a low-level output, the subwoofer's internal amplifier processes the signal directly without needing additional conversion.
 High-level inputs require the subwoofer to attenuate the amplified signal back down to line level before processing it You will never properly integrate a subwoofer with your mains unless you also consider adding something with DSP capabilities in the signal path.
 You will think that you can get close with manual tuning, but it will be still miles away from the results a properly integrated DSP enabled system will deliver.
 1

-Kinsella Posted December 24, 2024 Author Posted December 24, 2024 5 hours ago, Keith_W said: Balanced amps like the Vitus have a + and - which both carry signal.
+Kinsella Posted December 24, 2024 Author Posted December 24, 2024 On 24/12/2024 at 4:52 AM, Keith_W said: Balanced amps like the Vitus have a + and - which both carry signal.
 If you connect it to a speaker, there is no problem.
 But if you connect it to a sub via a high level input (which has its own amp inside), the subwoofer might connect - to the ground.
 This will send the - of the amp to the ground.
 The problem is not with the Vitus.
 The problem is subwoofer manufacturers who think that high level inputs are a good idea.
 The solution is to insert a 100 Ohm resistor between the negative terminal of the sub and your amp.
-Thanks Keith, appreciate the feedback.
+Expand Thanks Keith, appreciate the feedback.
 Just not sure what you mean with the resistor.
 The REL high level cable has 3 wires: red and yellow both being 'hot ' and black being ground.
 REL no longer recommend connecting any wire to the negative speaker terminal.
 They recommend red to right positive, yellow to left positive, and black to chassis ground.
 Are you suggesting 100 ohm on both red and yellow.
 Also, to add to the confusion, there are many other amps out there with balanced differential design.
 When auditioning the REL it was hooked up as I described to a Gryphon 333, which I believe is balanced.
 Cheers Dragan

-Kinsella Posted December 24, 2024 Author Posted December 24, 2024 4 hours ago, BugPowderDust said: REL's insistence on using high level inputs is really a furphy.
+Kinsella Posted December 24, 2024 Author Posted December 24, 2024 On 24/12/2024 at 5:40 AM, BugPowderDust said: REL's insistence on using high level inputs is really a furphy.
 You are far better off using low level inputs from a preamp to a subwoofer for a wide varierty of reasons.
 Low-level outputs, such as those from a preamp or RCA subwoofer output, transmit signals at line level, which is less prone to interference and noise compared to high-level outputs.
 When using a low-level output, the subwoofer's internal amplifier processes the signal directly without needing additional conversion.
 High-level inputs require the subwoofer to attenuate the amplified signal back down to line level before processing it You will never properly integrate a subwoofer with your mains unless you also consider adding something with DSP capabilities in the signal path.
 You will think that you can get close with manual tuning, but it will be still miles away from the results a properly integrated DSP enabled system will deliver.
-Thanks for your feedback.
+Expand Thanks for your feedback.
 Much appreciated Cheers Dragan

-Keith_W Posted December 24, 2024 Posted December 24, 2024 2 hours ago, Kinsella said: Thanks Keith, appreciate the feedback.
+Keith_W Posted December 24, 2024 Posted December 24, 2024 On 24/12/2024 at 10:04 AM, Kinsella said: Thanks Keith, appreciate the feedback.
 Just not sure what you mean with the resistor.
 The REL high level cable has 3 wires: red and yellow both being 'hot ' and black being ground.
 REL no longer recommend connecting any wire to the negative speaker terminal.
 They recommend red to right positive, yellow to left positive, and black to chassis ground.
 Are you suggesting 100 ohm on both red and yellow.
 Also, to add to the confusion, there are many other amps out there with balanced differential design.
 When auditioning the REL it was hooked up as I described to a Gryphon 333, which I believe is balanced.
-Cheers Dragan You should check with REL.
+Cheers Dragan Expand You should check with REL.
 It's not Vitus' problem or anybody else's.
 I have no idea why REL should require 3 cables, my guess is one is from the left, another is from the right, and the third is a common ground.
 If you have a multimeter, you can also check the resistance between + and - on your sub.
 If it is at least 100 Ohm, you should be OK.

 Kinsella Posted December 24, 2024 Author Posted December 24, 2024 @Keith_WThanks Keith.
 I have sent a query to REL. cheers

-Kinsella Posted December 26, 2024 Author Posted December 26, 2024 On 25/12/2024 at 10:08 AM, JkSpinner said: Thanks for the reminder to change mine.
+Kinsella Posted December 26, 2024 Author Posted December 26, 2024 On 24/12/2024 at 11:08 PM, JkSpinner said: Thanks for the reminder to change mine.
 I have also seen a video where you can connect both the high level inputs, and also the sub woofer out on the amp.
 Not sure what this does though.
-I'm certainly no expert, in fact a novice.
+Expand I'm certainly no expert, in fact a novice.
 But I did see a video on YT by REL recommending to connect the LFE and either the high level or low level input.
 That is for systems used for both 2 channel and theatre.
 They say that the REL will then cover a broader range than just the low frequency effects, and be set up for both music and movies.
 Note they also say to not connect the high level and low level, as this can produce very high signal that can damage the unit.

 thimmy118 Posted December 30, 2024 Posted December 30, 2024 My Audia Flight int amp is a balance amp.
 Currently, on my REL T9/X, I have the red cable connected to the ground pin of the phono input section on my amp as I do not play records anymore.
 I used to leave it hanging and not connected to anything but REL has since suggested that it should be grounded.
 It works fine - no humming or high frequency pitch.
 I also have a seperate AV amp and its bass output is connected to the low level connection on the REL.
 These two inputs are not connected at the same time though.
 Cheers.